Continuous-time discrete-space models for animal movement: Continuous-time Markov chain models for animal movement

-The discrete-space representation $(\mathbf{g},\boldsymbol\tau)$ of the movement path allows us to use standard discrete-space random walk models to make inference about possible drivers of movement.
-While we will relax this assumption later to account for temporal autocorrelation in movement behavior, we initially assume that the the $t$-th observation $(G_{i_t},\tau_t)$ in the sequence is independent of all other observations in the sequence.
-Under this assumption, the likelihood of the sequence of transitions $\{(G_{i_t} \rightarrow G_{i_{t+1}},\tau_t),t=1,2,\ldots,T\}$ is just the product of the likelihoods of each individual observation.
-We will focus on modeling each transition $(G_{i_t} \rightarrow G_{i_{t+1}},\tau_t)$, and will drop the $t$ subscript in this section to simplify notation.
+While we will relax this assumption later to account for temporal autocorrelation in movement behavior, we initially assume that the $t$th observation $(G_{i_t},\tau_t)$ in the sequence is independent of all other observations in the sequence.
+Under this assumption, the likelihood of the sequence of transitions $\{(G_{i_t} \rightarrow G_{i_{t+1}},\tau_t),t=1,2,\ldots,T\}$ is the product of the likelihoods of each individual observation.
+We will focus on modeling each transition $(G_{i_t} \rightarrow G_{i_{t+1}},\tau_t)$.